seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-25.md

 rather shallow interpretation.

-The next phrase, *adiṭṭhaṁ na maññati*, is similarly explained, *'adiṭṭhaṁ na maññatī'ti 'ahaṁ mahājanena adiṭṭhameva etaṁ passāmī' ti evampi taṇhādihi maññanāhi na maññati*, "he does not imagine an unseen" means that the Tathāgata does not imagine by way of imaginings through craving etc. that he is seeing something unseen by the common people.
+The next phrase, *adiṭṭhaṁ na maññati*, is similarly explained, *'adiṭṭhaṁ na maññatī'ti 'ahaṁ mahājanena adiṭṭhameva etaṁ passāmī'ti evampi taṇhādihi maññanāhi na maññati*, "he does not imagine an unseen" means that the Tathāgata does not imagine by way of imaginings through craving etc. that he is seeing something unseen by the common people.
 The commentary, it seems, has gone at a